Input field types and usage

 Labels must always describe what is expected, regardless of input type.
 Avoid relying on placeholder text.
 If formatting matters (for example: date format), provide inline guidance.

-Good example shows clear labels with instructions and units; bad example uses vague, incomplete labels
+Good: clear labels with instructions/units.
+Bad: vague, incomplete labels

 References: